ibrahim1023/ibrahim1023/README.md

 ## About

-Software engineer focused on agentic AI systems.
+Software engineer focused on agentic AI systems and blockchain.

 I build:
 - multi-agent systems with structured orchestration